SAYOOLA591/CTI-Integrations-Lab/README.md

 ## Introduction to CTI

-The CTI-Integration Lab integrates OpenCTI with Splunk and incorporates the OTX AlienVault connector to enhance threat detection, enriches and push data to enhanced incident response in real time.
+The CTI-Integration Lab integrates OpenCTI with Splunk and incorporates the OTX AlienVault connector to enhance threat detection, enrich data, and push it to support enhanced incident response in real-time.
 By leveraging structured threat intelligence data, this setup enriches Splunk's SIEM capabilities, enabling security teams to correlate, analyze, and respond to cyber threats more effectively.
 ---

 ### Skills Learned